getting started

 Do you have hot yoga classes?

 Yes!
 We offer several hot yoga classes every day.
 Some of them are good for beginners, others are a little more challenging.
-If you’re never done yoga before, it’s probably a good idea to try our regular and warm offerings first, before jumping into some of the hotter, more challenging classes.
+If you’re never done yoga before, it’s probably a good idea to try our non-hot classes first, before jumping into hot room.
 Learn more about our heated offerings, and how to prepare for them, here.

 What if I don't have a yoga mat?

-You can rent one of ours for $3.
-If you sign up for the New Student Trial Membership, the mat rental is free!
+You can rent one of our lululemon mats for $3.
+If you sign up for the New Student Trial Membership

 We also sell high quality, eco-friendly Manduka yoga mats for $80 at the studio.